KshitijGoyal2022/upstage-hack-client/README.md

 - **English-Korean Translation:** The Translation API facilitates real-time translation between English and Korean, making communication easier when traveling.

-### Interactive Maps

-- **Explore with Mapbox:** Discover and explore places to visit, hotels, restaurants, and entertainment using Mapbox-powered interactive maps integrated directly into the app.

-  - **Place Recommendations:** Utilize Mapbox’s extensive geolocation data to find and explore nearby places of interest, including tourist attractions, restaurants, and entertainment venues.
-  - **Hotel Search:** Search for and view hotels in your destination area with Mapbox’s detailed map features, including filters for price range, star ratings, and user reviews.
-  - **Route Planning:** Plan your routes within the city, whether by foot, car, or public transportation, with Mapbox’s interactive mapping and direction services.

-### Flight Search and Booking with Amadeus
+### Flight Search and Booking with SerpAPI and Amadeus

-- **Flight Search:** Seamlessly search for flights using the Amadeus Travel APIs, which provide comprehensive flight options based on your criteria such as destination, departure date, and number of passengers.
+- **Flight Search:** Seamlessly search for flights using the **SerpAPI** for flight options based on your criteria, such as destination, departure date, and number of passengers.

   - **Filtering Options:** Narrow down your search by airline, flight duration, number of stops, and price range.
   - **Real-Time Availability:** Get real-time flight availability and pricing to make informed booking decisions.

-- **Booking Integration:** Directly book your selected flights through the application, with integration to Amadeus’s booking API, ensuring that your booking is secure and confirmed.
+- **Booking Integration:** Directly book your selected flights through the application, with integration to **Amadeus’s** booking API, ensuring that your booking is secure and confirmed.

+### Place Recommendations Using SerpAPI

+- **Place Recommendations:** Discover popular tourist attractions, restaurants, and entertainment venues near your destination using **SerpAPI**'s place recommendation feature.

 ## API Endpoints